flor14/shinyssd/paper.md

 Report Issues:

-- Questions, feedback, bug reports: please open an issue in the issue tracker of the project (https://github.com/flor14/shinyssd/issues).
+- Questions, feedback, bug reports: please open an issue in the [issue tracker of the project](https://github.com/flor14/shinyssd/issues).

 Contribution to the software: